Extra points if you get the obtuse reference in the above paragraph.

 Update: In two parts-

 First, I'm not looking for dating/sex/relationship partners at this time.
-My dance card is full right now - two women like mine are more than enough work.
+My dance card is full right now.
 While I can love infinitely, my time and energy are about tapped out right now.
 Friends?
 Sure, but just don't expect any more.

 Second, should part one change, don't waste your time with me if you aren't polyamorous and respectful of my marriage/relationships.
 I don't have time for folks who believe in "one true love".
 Maybe YOU have a "One true love" out there, but I don't, nor do I believe in it.
 To expect all emotional/sexual/personal needs to be fulfilled by a single person is cruel to any potential partner, and it sets oneself up for disappointment IMHO.

 What I DO believe in is the infinite capacity of love to expand far beyond what we are often told it is.
 Is it possible to love everyone and anyone?
 Probably not, because I would want to know someone well before that, and I have to be somewhat selective.
 I do think it is possible to build a network of loving people who are committed in the mutual happiness and well being of everyone in that network.
 I have seen it, and I am working to build one.